2024 KwaZulu-Natal provincial election

 The 2024 KwaZulu-Natal provincial election was held on 29 May 2024, concurrently with the 2024 South African general election, to elect the 80 members of the 7th KwaZulu-Natal Legislature.
-The new MK party flipped KwaZulu Natal from the ANC, earning 37 out of 80 seats to gain a plurality.
-Conversely, the ANC itself plummeted to the third place, losing its majority in the legislature for the first time since 2004.
+The new uMkhonto weSizwe Party (MKP) won a plurality with 37 of 80 seats, while the African National Congress (ANC) lost its majority for the first time since 2004, finishing third behind the MKP and Inkatha Freedom Party (IFP).
+IFP candidate Thami Ntuli became premier of KwaZulu-Natal after the election, leading a coalition government supported by the ANC, Democratic Alliance, and National Freedom Party.